AletheaEsau/FlashcardHistoryApp/README.md

 Issues and Pull Requests to stay organized
 CI/CD with GitHub Actions:
-Every time we push code to GitHub, GitHub Actions runs a check to make sure the project still builds correctly
+Every time we push code to GitHub, GitHub Actions runs a check to make sure the project still builds correctly Avoids build errors sneaking in
+Keeps code quality high
+Lets you focus on building cool stuff, not fixing breakages later User Journey: How It All Flows
+Welcome Screen
+→ See a warm, map-themed intro
+→ Click "Start" to begin the quiz
+Flashcard Screen
+→ One historical question per screen
+→ Choose an answer, get feedback instantly
+Score Screen
+→ See your score out of 5
+→ If you got 3 or more: “Great job!”
+→ Less than 3?
+“Keep practicing!”
+Review Screen
+→ Tap "Review" to see all questions with correct answers → Perfect for learning from mistakes
+This app brings together clean code, thoughtful design, and a theme that actually helps users connect with what they’re learning.
+The historical aesthetic isn’t just for looks — it makes the experience feel more immersive and authentic.
+Whether it’s used in classrooms or casually, this flashcard quiz app is a handy tool for anyone wanting to brush up on their history skills.
 Reference list:
 Bing.
 (2025) Background image for a flashcard quiz app score screen.
 Available at: https://www.bing.com/images/search?q=background%20image%20for%20a%20flash%20card%20quiz%20app%20score%20screen (Accessed: 3 April 2025).
 Microsoft Bing (2025) Background image for a flashcard quiz app – Image search results.
 Available at: https://www.bing.com/images/search?q=background+image+for+a+flash+card+quize+app&form=HDRSC4&first=1 (Accessed: 3 April 2025).